 - Used for staphylococcal, streptococcal, and diphtheroid endocarditis; current American Heart Association (AHA) guidelines recommend using only for high-risk patients

-- Children older than 1 month: 15 mg/kg followed by 10 mg/kg intravenously every 12 hours for neonates in first week of life and every 8 hours thereafter up to 1 month of age; longer dosing intervals recommended in premature infants
+- Children older than 1 month: 15 mg/kg followed by 10 mg/kg intravenously every 12 hours for neonates in the first week of life and every 8 hours thereafter up to 1 month of age; longer dosing intervals are recommended in premature infants

 - Infants under 1 month: 10 mg/kg/day intravenously divided every 6 hours; individual dose not to exceed 1 g